message/iata/AE.md

 - nationals of United Arab Emirates;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers who in the past 14 days have been in India.
+- passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
 15. Passengers entering Sharjah (SHJ) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers younger than 12 years;
 - passengers with disabilities;
-- passengers who in the past 14 days have been in India.
+- passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
 16. Passengers entering or transiting through Abu Dhabi (AUH) must have a negative COVID-19 PCR test taken at most 96 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities;
 - passengers arriving from the United Kingdom;
-- passengers who in the past 14 days have been in India.
+- passengers arriving from Bangladesh, India, Nepal, Pakistan or Sri Lanka.
 17. Passengers entering or transiting through Abu Dhabi (AUH) from the United Kingdom must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the United Kingdom.
 - This does not apply to:
 - passengers younger than 12 years;